Do you have a spending problem? Would you know if you did?

 Putting some rules in place for yourself can help you ease the urge to overspend.

 Try forcing yourself to wait 24 hours before making a purchase.
-Or start to separate your wants and needs by wish-listing your wants and adding your needs to cart.

 16. Create Separate Checking Accounts for Your Bills and Discretionary Money